NFDI4Culture/ada/github-pages-pipeline.md

-# Creating GitHub Page Pipeline
+# GitHub Pages Pipeline - challenge

 We have an existing book publishing pipeline, the 'ADA Pipeline' that deposits files on GitHub.
 The pipeline then uses GitHub pages to display a website for a book.